Timeless English Interiors

 For me, great interior design goes beyond how a space looks.

-It is about how it feels.
+It is about how it feels — and how it is experienced.

-Every project begins with understanding the space itself - its architecture, its setting and the atmosphere it naturally holds.
+its architecture, its setting and the atmosphere it naturally holds.

 In a private home, this means understanding the people who live there.

-Rather than applying a fixed style, I respond to the space – shaping the design around the feeling it wants to create: calm, welcoming, uplifting or restorative.
+Rather than applying a fixed style, I respond to the space, shaping the design around the feeling it wants to create: calm, welcoming, uplifting or restorative.

 A home should not simply look beautiful.